solana-foundation/developer-content/content/guides/getstarted/rust-to-solana.md

 ## Key Setup Details

-On-chain programs for Solana in Rust are still Rust programs at heart.
+Onchain programs for Solana in Rust are still Rust programs at heart.
 They still follow the standard Rust project with a `/src` folder and `Cargo.toml` file in the root.
 That said, there are several key differences.